mistodon/gfx-hal-tutorials/README.md

 ## Shaders

 Shaders are written in GLSL and can be found under `source_assets/shaders`.
-The `build.rs` file in the root compiles them to SPIR-V at build time.
+The `utils.rs` file in the root compiles them to SPIR-V at build time.
 (See [this post](https://falseidolfactory.com/2018/06/23/compiling-glsl-to-spirv-at-build-time.html) for details.)

 ## Contributing